 As with any diet, when there are days that you are restricted, it often sets you up for wanting more on the days you’re ‘allowed’ to eat.
 The logic being “I really wanted XYZ while I was fasting, so I’m going to add that to my non-fasting day on top of everything else I eat.”
 Just think, if you simply listened to your body and internal cues during your fasting days, rather than restricting, you’d likely be taking in the same amount of calories for the week anyway.

 Fasting days can also set you up for an unhealthy obsession with the foods you’re not ‘allowed’ to eat.
 The more fasting days you experience, the more your cravings will intensify as your body works to get the fuel it needs and expects.
-This can lead to an unhealthy food obsession, where all you can think about are the foods you’re not able to eat on those fasting days.
-An effect that can have long-lasting and harmful results.
+This preoccupation with food and food thoughts as a result of restriction can have long-lasting and harmful psychological and emotional effects.

 Since our brain relies on the fuel we take in to function, it’s possible that you may experience a good degree of mental fog during fasting days which can be especially difficult if a fasting day takes place during a day you’re at work or in class.